dotnet/docs/docs/core/testing/unit-testing-mstest-runner-intro.md

 #### Using `dotnet test`

 > > [!IMPORTANT]
 > `dotnet test` is currently working only with MSTest, NUnit and xUnit tests.
-TPTF tests will not run using `dotnet test` and no error will be reported.

 For tests authored with MSTest, NUnit or xUnit test framework, it is possible to run tests with `dotnet test`.